Bancadati/explorerclient/README.md

 [https://explorer.grid.tf](https://explorer.grid.tf)

-This client only implements endpoints needed for the purposes of Bancadati and is therefor very limited functionality.
+This client only implements endpoints needed for the purposes of Bancadati and is therefor very limited in functionality.

 ## Usage